Gebhardt v Lapeer Community Schools

 Digest no. 10.88

-Cite as: Gebhardt v Lapeer Community Schools, unpublished per curiam opinion of the Court of Appeals, issued September 17, 1992 (Docket No. 132176).
+Cite as: Gebhardt v Lapeer Community Schools, unpublished per curiam opinion of the Court of Appeals of Michigan, issued September 17, 1992 (Docket No. 132176).

 Appeal pending: No

 COURT OF APPEALS HOLDING: 1) An employer’s decision to discipline based on a legitimate policy or procedure does not constitute good cause for leaving.
 2) A school system’s request that a school board dismiss a tenured teacher does not constitute constructive discharge.

 FACTS: The claimant was a tenured school teacher.
 She was charged with first degree criminal sexual conduct.
 This prompted the employer to suspend the claimant with pay.
 When the claimant was convicted the employer requested that the Board of Education dismiss the claimant.
 Pursuant to the employer’s request, a hearing was noticed.
 The hearing resulted in a negotiated settlement whereby the claimant would resign her position, the employer would withdraw the tenure charges and the claimant would receive a cash settlement.
 The claimant asserted her leaving was a constructive discharge.
 (Note: after her separation, but prior to the Referee hearing, claimant’s conviction was set aside.)

 DECISION: The claimant was disqualified under Section 29(1)(a).